 Kindergarten Math begins from a base of physical skills and oral language.
 They must manipulate and play with objects and materials.
 They must build vocabulary.

-Here is a page of numbers to download to give Kinders number symbols to trace from: Number Cards for Kin and one
+Here is a page of numbers to download to use as models to trace.
+Number Cards 2,3,5 Aug 24

 Vocabulary is critical.
 Build Vocabulary by describing objects then use that vocabulary in sorting and patterning tasks.